getappmap/appmap-intellij-plugin/README.md

 It's possible to customize settings and/or to bundle AppMap binaries into the plugin ZIP afterward to simplify the deployment.

+To apply settings centrally at runtime (from a URL, a local file, or the `APPMAP_CONFIG_URL` environment variable) rather than by modifying the ZIP, see [Organization Configuration](./ORGANIZATION_CONFIGURATION.md).

 ### Customizing Deployment

 By modifying the plugin ZIP archive, the deployment can be customized.